ObiOne84/project-5-e-commerce/README.md

     </details>

 - Product pagination and sort box.
   - Products are displayed in six columns on large screens, four on medium, three on small and one column on very small.
 The application displays up to twenty-four products per page.
+Also, to ensure smooth operation, the pagination displays maximum five page number at the time.

   - The sort box empowers users to effortlessly organize products on the page according to their preferences.
 With intuitive options, users can sort products in ascending or descending order by price, name, category, and rating, enabling them to swiftly navigate through the catalog and find precisely what they're looking for with ease.